Why do mirror images reverse left and right but not up and down?

 The Illusion of Left - Right Reversal in Mirror Images

-The phenomenon that mirror images seem to reverse left and right but not up and down is a common perceptual illusion, which can be explained from multiple perspectives.
+The phenomenon that mirror images seem to reverse left and right but not up and down is a fascinating and common perceptual illusion that has puzzled many people for ages.
+This illusion can be thoroughly explained from multiple perspectives, delving deep into the realms of physics, human perception, and cultural influences.
 Mirror image illustration